 In 1976 GEO went solo and recorded his first solo album titled "Isn't It Time To Change".
 Produced by Eddy Ouwens the album was released in 1979 through CNR Records.
 It featured well know Dutch musicians of the time including Mac Sell (guitar), Paul Vink (keyboard) and Jan Hollestelle (bass), Ton op't Hoff (drums).
 Picture shows them performing live in De Trucker Pijnacker in 1979.
 A remastered version of the album was released on Spotify in 2021.

 The album produced four singles:

-In 1980 GEO started The Geo Band with the aim to achieve a more rock orientated sound.
-For two years the band toured and recorded multiple songs.
+In 1980 GEO started The GEO Band with the aim to achieve a more rock orientated sound.
+The four-man band toured the stages for the next two years and recorded multiple tracks.

-In the eighties the GEO band became known for its great live performances starring a mix of some of the best recording musicians from the Netherlands.
-The band featured Hans Eijkenaar (drums), Koen van Baal (keyboard), Wilfried Roest (keyboard), Martin Verdonk (percussion) Tjeerd van Zanen (Guitar) and Michel van Schie (bass).
+Later in the eighties the GEO band got a new bass player and drummer, a percussionist and two keyboard players.
+This group became known (in the Netherlands) for their great live performances.
+The band starred some of the best recording young musicians from the Netherlands.
+Many of whom today are well known in the music scene: Hans Eijkenaar (drums), Koen van Baal (keyboard), Wilfried Roest (keyboard), Martin Verdonk (percussion) Tjeerd van Zanen (Guitar) and Michel van Schie (bass).

-The band members contributed to the new repertoire which they perfected through live performances around the Netherlands.
+The new band members contributed to the repertoire which they perfected through live performances around the Netherlands.
+Some of the best GEO band songs emerged in those days.
 Surpisingly a new GEO album never materialized, although demos were recorded and recently some of these surfaced again.
 One of the higlights for the band was the live TV recording for the Music Box TV channel in Parkzicht Rotterdam on 21-7-1985.
+Picture below.